AguaClara/Textbook/Rapid_Mix/RM_Examples.rst

 We will use a :ref:`linear flow orifice meter <heading_lfom>` with 20 cm of head loss.
 The first step is to determine the diameter of the LFOM.

-..todo:: This example needs to be updated once the LFOM OO code is fixed.
+.. todo:: This example needs to be updated once the LFOM OO code is fixed.

 .. code:: python